restjquery/RESTjQuery/README.md

 ## Support ⭐

-WordPress REST API jQuery is released freely and openly.
-Feedback or ideas and approaches to solving limitations in WordPress REST API jQuery is greatly appreciated.
+RESTjQuery is released freely and openly.
+Feedback or ideas and approaches to solving limitations in RESTjQuery is greatly appreciated.

-At present I **do not offer a dedicated, premium support channel** for WordPress REST API jQuery.
+At present I **do not offer a dedicated, premium support channel** for RESTjQuery.
 Please understand this is a non-commercial project.
 As such:

 * Development time for it is effectively being donated and is therefore, limited.
 * Support inquiries may not be answered in a timely manner.